kent-map/kent/projects/dover-at-night/README.md

 [F.F.
 Montresor](/19c/19c-montresor-biography)'s novel _Into the Highways and Hedges_ published in 1895 is set in Dover where the beach is crowded with nursery-maids and children, Punch and Judy shows, minstrels, men selling indigestible gooseberries, beggars and women with false lace and ‘A fresh wind crisped the surface of the water, so that it was covered with curly white flecks, and it was hard to tell which was bluest, sea or sky'.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/3/30/The_beach_at_Dover%2C_Kent%2C_early_1900s_%28267298004%29.jpg" label="whatsthatpicture from Hanwell, London, UK, CC BY 2.0, via Wikimedia Commons">

+Baroness Orczy and the Scarlet Pimpernel

+Meredith Sandra Belloni

 In 1905, [May Aldington](/20c/20c-aldington-biography), published her first book, _Love Letters that caused a Divorce_, a series of letters detailing the temptations of Kitty Yorke, and convinced the _Kentish Gazette_ office to fill its windows with copies.